Man United signs Cavani, Arsenal adds Partey on deadline day - WHIZ News

 With Mason Holgate and Jarrad Branthwaite injured, Ancelotti has no backup to center backs Yerry Mina and Michael Keane as Everton looks to maintain its brilliant start to the season.

-Everton has prioritized improving its midfield in this transfer window, signing Allan, Abdoulaye Doucoure and playmaker James Rodriguez, and it has had an immediate effect.
+Everton has prioritized improving its midfield in this transfer window, signing Allan, Abdoulaye Doucoure and playmaker James Rodriguez.
+That led to Theo Walcott on Monday being sent on loan for the season to Southampton, the club he left at age 16 to join Arsenal in 2006.

 WILSHERE LEAVES